Tackling Prostate Cancer in Malaysia: Importance of Early Screening

 Prostate enlargement is the fourth most common diagnosis in older men.
 It affects half of all men over 50, and 9 out of 10 men over 80.
 These numbers are similar across the world.

 Prostate cancer, on the other hand, is much less common in Asian men than their Caucasian and Black counterparts.
 It is among one of the biggest causes of cancer deaths in American and European men.
-To compare, the are 594 prostate cancer deaths in Malaysia during year 2018.
+In Malaysia, there were 594 prostate cancer-related deaths in 2018.

 Notwithstanding the high survival rate, prostate cancer remains a significant issue as the fourth most common cancer among Malaysians of all ethnicities, and the second most common form of cancer among Indians.